Tilly Aston: Career

 With the assistance of friends and the Australian Natives' Association, Aston established the Victorian Association of Braille Writers in 1894.
 This organisation would eventually become the Victorian Braille Library.
 In 1895 a meeting called by Tilly Aston founded the Association for the Advancement of the Blind (now Vision Australia) to fight for greater independence, social change and new laws for blind people.
 They quickly won voting rights for blind people; free postage for Braille material in 1899 (a world first for Australia); and transport concessions for the blind.

 In 1913 Tilly Aston did teaching training and become head of the Victorian Education Department's School for the Blind, the first blind woman to do so.
 Her appointment was not without criticism from staff and officials of the Royal Victorian Institute for the Blind because of her disability and she was required to "sever her connexion with the blind societies she had helped to found".
 She proved a competent educator and administrator, but her school years were not happy ones.
-She retired in 1925, after suffering a slight stroke, and received a small allowance in lieu of superannuation.
+She retired in 1925, following a minor stroke, and received a small allowance in lieu of superannuation.